Orewa

 Compound Flooding Risk

-Dual flood sources: Orewa River estuary bursts banks during extreme rainfall, while storm surge combines with king tides.
-Minimum finished floor levels reach RL 3.5m in coastal areas.
-100-year flood depths exceed 100mm in overland flow paths.
+Two flood sources hitting simultaneously.
+The Orewa River estuary overflows during extreme rainfall while storm surge combines with king tides from the coastal side.
+Minimum finished floor levels reach RL 3.5m in coastal areas, and 100-year flood depths exceed 100mm in overland flow paths.
+Drainage design here can't just address one source.

 Sea Level Rise Impact

-Projections of 0.61-1.69m rise by 2130.
+Projections put sea level rise at 0.61 to 1.69 metres by 2130.
 One-third to one-half of Orewa Beach reserve faces erosion impact by 2080.
-Contemporary development requires elevated platforms and adaptive drainage design.
+If you're building on this coast now, adaptive drainage design and elevated platforms aren't optional extras.

 Why Choose Us